 Blog

-WordPress Plugin Best Practices for Optimal Security and Performance
+WordPress Plugin Best Practices

 It’s quite easy to get into the weeds with WordPress plugins.
 Plugins have their place, but “just because you can” shouldn’t be your reasoning.
 The question you should be asking is, “Can I achieve the features or functionality I need without one”?
 Most of the time, the answer is “yes”.